wp-plugins/thecartpress/readme.txt

 = 1.0.3 =
 * Fixed non-visible post/product bug
 * Stock management setting: To enable stock management
-* Disable Shopping cart setting: To use TheCartPress as a catalogue
+* Disable Shopping cart setting: To use TheCartPress as a catalogue (Suggested in the community)
 * More navigation and usability improvements in widgets
 * Loops in themes and in products lists widgets
 * Improvements in the default css file (for ready to use ecommerce)